 Older Than They Think: The modern form of the fandom as we know it today was first established in the early 80s, but there were people who could easily be called "furry" in the 60s.
 However, if you consider the mere liking of something not human "furry", then you can go as far back as ancient times.
 The animal-headed Egyptians gods are the usual reference.

 Our Centaurs Are Different: Often generalized as "taurs" to differentiate between the traditional exclusively-equine version.
-Usually have the lower body of a normal animal and the upper body of a human or more conventional furry.
+Usually have the lower body of a normal animal and the upper body of a human or more conventional furry.note This may have been inspired by the Quest for Glory series.
 An example: "Equitaurs" have the lower body of a non-anthro horse, and the upper body of an anthro horse, differentiating them from the half-human Centaurs.

 Reclusive Artist: There are a few artists in the fandom who're sometimes notoriously hard to get a hold of because of all the drama that they've gotten into.
 These particular artists may be hesitant to interact with others.